alessioferrari/VoiceBiofeedEmo/README.md

-"Using Voice and Biofeedback to Predict User Engagement during Requirements Interviews", currently submitted to the Empirical Software Engineering Journal by: Alessio Ferrari, Thaide Uichapa, Paola Spoletini, Nicole Novielli, Davide Fucci e Daniela Girardi.
+"Using Voice and Biofeedback to Predict User Engagement during Requirements Interviews", currently submitted to the Empirical Software Engineering Journal by: Alessio Ferrari, Thaide Uichapa, Paola Spoletini, Nicole Novielli, Davide Fucci and Daniela Girardi.

 The code in this project was developed by: Thaide Uichapa, Alessio Ferrari and Davide Fucci.